Aliases for CCL21 Gene

 This antimicrobial gene is one of several CC cytokine genes clustered on the p-arm of chromosome 9.
 Cytokines are a family of secreted proteins involved in immunoregulatory and inflammatory processes.
 The CC cytokines are proteins characterized by two adjacent cysteines.
 Similar to other chemokines the protein encoded by this gene inhibits hemopoiesis and stimulates chemotaxis.
 This protein is chemotactic in vitro for thymocytes and activated T cells, but not for B cells, macrophages, or neutrophils.
 The cytokine encoded by this gene may also play a role in mediating homing of lymphocytes to secondary lymphoid organs.
 It is a high affinity functional ligand for chemokine receptor 7 that is expressed on T and B lymphocytes and a known receptor for another member of the cytokine family (small inducible cytokine A19). [provided by RefSeq, Sep 2014]

 GeneCards Summary for CCL21 Gene

 CCL21 (C-C Motif Chemokine Ligand 21) is a Protein Coding gene.
-Diseases associated with CCL21 include posterolateral myocardial infarction and thymic hyperplasia.
+Diseases associated with CCL21 include posterolateral myocardial infarction and sjogren's syndrome.
 Among its related pathways are Signaling by GPCR and ERK Signaling.
 GO annotations related to this gene include chemokine activity and CCR7 chemokine receptor binding.

 UniProtKB/Swiss-Prot for CCL21 Gene